USDepartmentofLabor/api-standards/README.md

   "exception": "[detailed stacktrace]"
 }
 ```
+HTTP error responses should conform to the HTTP spec.

 HTTP responses with error details should use a `4XX` status code to indicate a client-side failure (such as invalid authorization, or an invalid parameter), and a `5XX` status code to indicate server-side failure (such as an uncaught exception).

+### Transaction Logging

+All API requests will be logged to provide the API management team and individual developers detailed metrics.  **Nothing that can identify a user of an app that consumes the API will be logged.**

 ### Pagination

-If pagination is required to navigate datasets, use the method that makes the most sense for the API's data.
+DOL will follow a "no pagination first" policy.
+If pagination is required by the user to navigate datasets or it's necessary due to technical contstraints on the part of a data source, use the method that makes the most sense for the API's data.

 #### Parameters